neo-mashiro/neo-mashiro/README.md

 <details>
 <summary>:us: :canada: ENGLISH</summary>

-> I'm a self-educator in Computer Science who's enthusiastic about technical innovations.
+> I'm a self-educator in computer science who's enthusiastic about technical innovations.
 Despite the lack of background in CS, I'm constantly learning new stuff online where education resources abound.
 I previously majored in finance and econometrics (until 2014), used to be a restaurant waiter, cashier, delivery driver, financial advisor, and then made a career shift into the IT industry as a database engineer.
 I aspire to become an inquisitive, energetic computer specialist, data scientist or quantitative analyst with a solid foundation in both technical skills and industry domain expertise.

 </details>